aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/sdtlistitem/displaytext/_index.md

 ---
 title: DisplayText
 second_title: Aspose.Words for .NET API Reference
-description: Gets the text to display in the run content in place of the Valueaspose.words.markup/sdtlistitem/value/ attribute contents for this list item.
+description: Gets the text to display in the run content in place of the Value attribute contents for this list item.
 type: docs
 weight: 20
 url: /net/aspose.words.markup/sdtlistitem/displaytext/